 - Use bold gestures that show confidence and authority.
 If you need to express anger, show your fist; if you need to express blame, point with a finger, etc.

-- Don’t memorise your movements.
-Think about which movements you normally use when speaking, but don’t memorise them – the audience will get it and think you’re being ridiculous.
+- Don’t memorize your movements.
+Think about which movements you normally use when speaking, but don’t memorize them – the audience will get it and think you’re being ridiculous.